tayganr/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The top toolbar is displayed with the Publish all button highlighted.](media/publishall_toolbarmenu.png "Publishing changes")

 26. Once published, expand the **Add trigger** item on the pipeline designer toolbar, and select **Trigger now**.
 In the **Pipeline run** blade, select **OK** to proceed with the latest published configuration.
 You will see notification toast windows indicating the pipeline is running and when it has completed.

+    > &#x1F534; **Note**: This pipeline is processing 667,049,970 rows of 2018 and 2019 sales data.
+Please proceed to the next task!
+When the pipeline completes, you will see a notification in Azure Synapse Analytics studio.
+At that time you can verify your data if you choose (step 29 in this exercise).

 27. View the status of the pipeline run by locating the **ASAMCW - Exercise 2 - Copy Sale Data** pipeline in the Integrate blade.
 Expand the actions menu, and select the **Monitor** item.